 I had a lovely walk to and over Duncansby Head, with amazing cliff views on the way.
 It was then an easy route to the harbour at John O’Groats.

-I met my wife, Emma, and two youngest children, Rhiannon and Isaac, at the John O’Groats sign at 9.15am – it was perfect timing.
+I met my wife, Emma, and two youngest children at the John O’Groats sign at 9.15am – it was perfect timing.

 We sat in a great little cafe together and had breakfast (not the posh cafe, obviously).
 It will take time for me to process this experience, which a week later (as I’m writing this) is still the case.